bll123/ballroomdj-4/test-templates/tests/README.txt

 #     special values: defaultvol
 #     (chk-not, chk-or, chk-lt, chk-gt)
 #   disp, dispall
-#     display responses before using 'chk' or 'wait'
+#     display responses *after* using 'chk' or 'wait'
+#     does not work before or without 'chk' or 'wait'
 #   reset
 #     resets the player
 #   end